PG1003/bitmap/reference.md

 ### `delta_e76( L1, a1, b1, L2, a2, b2 )`

 Takes two colors in the Lab color model and calculates the distance between two colors using the CIE76 formula.
 The value '0.0' means both colors are same.
-This calculation is faster but less accurate than [delta_e94](#delta_e94-l1-a1-b1-l2-a2-b2-) function.
+This calculation is faster but less accurate than the [delta_e94](#delta_e94-l1-a1-b1-l2-a2-b2-) function.

 ### `delta_e94( L1, a1, b1, L2, a2, b2 )`